Intro

 Summary

-The Analytical Reasoning section, also known as Logic Games, is a distinctive and predictable part of the LSAT that, with practice, can significantly boost a test taker's score.
+The analytical reasoning section, also known as logic games, is a unique and predictable part of the LSAT that, with practice, can significantly boost a test taker's score.

-• Each Logic Games section is 35 minutes long, includes four games, and has a total of 23 questions, making it the section with the fewest questions.
+- Each logic games section is 35 minutes long, includes four games, and typically totals 23 questions.

-• There's no predictable order of difficulty within the Logic Games section, requiring test takers to develop a personalized pacing strategy.
+- There's no predictable order of difficulty within the logic games section, necessitating a personalized pacing strategy.

 Chapters